What is psikat?

 Space Play/stop from the cursor position

-Tab Toggle Writing / Preview mode
+Tab Toggle Write mode

 Escape Clear selection, stop playback, or quit

-Cmd+Z Undo
+Cmd/Ctrl+Z Undo

-Cmd+Shift+Z Redo
+Cmd/Ctrl+Shift+Z Redo

-Cmd+K Toggle piano keyboard
+Cmd/Ctrl+K Toggle piano keyboard

-Cmd+I Toggle instrument panel
+Cmd/Ctrl+I Toggle instrument panel

-Cmd+M Toggle mixer panel
+Cmd/Ctrl+M Toggle mixer panel

 Edit